yivash/hate_crimes/README.md

 <p>The idea of the project is to obtain most dangerous underground stations and lines in order to focus activity of PR team to inform local public about opportunity to support hate crime victims and  encourage victims to report incidents to police.
 Code written in Python.</p>
 <p><b>Data</b></p>
-<p>“Hatecrime_data” with detailed information about incidents from 2010 till nowadays is extracted from project database in csv format.</p>
+<p>“Hate_crime_data” with detailed information about incidents from 2010 till nowadays is extracted from project database in csv format.</p>
 <p>“Moscow_metro” in JSON format.</p>